mossbanay/Psychology-3-4/Questions/Chapter6.md

 #### Is elaborative rehersal different from elaborative encoding?
 Explain your answer

-Elaborative rehersal is a theorised operation under Aitkinson and Shiffrin's model of memory that transfers information from STM to LTM whereas elaborative encoding is a method of creating meaning between items in order to encode them at a deeper level.
+Yes, elaborative rehersal involves conscious manipulation of information in order to aid elaborative encoding and thereby LTM storage and retrieval.

-#### In what way can Craik and Lochart's levels of processing framework provide support for memory as a multi-store rather than a unitary system?
+#### In what way can Craik and Lockhart's levels of processing framework provide support for memory as a multi-store rather than a unitary system?

-The different 'levels' of encoding suggest different tiers of memories from those that are more stable to those that are dwindling.
+Craik and Lockhart's theory set out to directly challenge the multi-store model of memory.

 #### What is a common criticism of Craik and Lockhart's levels of processing framework?

 Since deeper levels of encoding result from more effort being made it is unclear whether the extra effort or the deeper level of encoding is responsible for the stability of the memory.

-Craik and Lockhart's theory also fails to explain how deeper processing leads to better memories.
+There is no way to objectively determine the level information is processed at.

 # Learning Activity 6.19

 #### What is long-term memory (LTM)?

-Long-term memory is the memory system that stores vast amounts of information for long periods of time, possibly permanently.
+Long-term memory is the memory store that stores vast amounts of information for long periods of time, possibly permanently.

 #### Outline the organisation of LTM.